matthewchen146/access-exodus/README.md

 - Schemas not yet implemented

 ## Usage

+### ⚠ Warning: Currently drops any existing tables in the target database and creates new tables

 - With the executable: `accex <path-to-config-file>`
     - If a config file is not specified, the program will find one in the current working directory with the `.accex` extension.